crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Professional ethical hackers operate under strict ethical guidelines to ensure their actions remain legal, responsible, and beneficial to cybersecurity.

+The following segment sheds light on codes of conduct key certification and training authorities

+s) and professional associations codes of ethics are discussed.

 * Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
 * Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.

 **Certification and training authorities**

-* Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
+Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.

 Unlike malicious hackers, professional ethical hackers adhere to formalized codes of conduct, often outlined by organizations such as the EC-Council (International Council of E-Commerce Consultants), Offensive Security, and (ISC)².
 These frameworks emphasize principles like authorization, confidentiality, and non-maleficence (avoiding harm).

 Industry certifications like Certified Ethical Hacker (CEH) and Offensive Security Certified Professional (OSCP) include ethics modules to reinforce professional conduct.